Retainage: Proposed replacement

+Retention bonds

+A retention bond is a form of performance bond or insurance against defects, taken out by the contractor at the request of the client, or by a subcontractor at the request of the contractor, seen as being fairer and more efficient than a cash retention.
+An agreement is entered into by the two parties and a third party known as a surety provider, who acts as a guarantor between the two parties.
+The agreement states that cash retentions will not be used and, instead, the surety provider agrees to pay up to the amount which would have been held as a cash retention if the contractor or subcontractor fail to carry out the works as contracted or to remedy any defects.
+Build UK and its predecessor, the National Specialist Contractors Council, have endorsed the use of retention bonds in their Fair Payment Campaign.

 Contractual basis

 The Joint Contracts Tribunal contracts system allowed for a reform of retentions by permitting the employer (client) to hold retention monies in trust.
 The 1998 revision of the contract allowed the contractor to request that the client hold the money in a separate bank account; it also permitted the use of retention bonds.
 The 2016 JCT contract allows for retention-free projects.

-The NEC Engineering and Construction Contract, introduced in 1993, has now allowance for retentions in its core clauses.
-Retentions can be, and often are, introduced by the client through variant clauses (so-called "x clauses").
-The basic contract relies on the spirit of collaboration between parties to minimise defects.
-Under the 4th edition of the contract (introduced in 2017) there is an allowance for retention bonds.
+The NEC Engineering and Construction Contract, introduced in 1993, has no allowance for retentions in its core clauses.
+The basic contract relies on the spirit of collaboration between parties to minimise defects, but retentions can be, and often are, introduced by clients through variant clauses (so-called "x clauses").
+There is an allowance for retention bonds within the fourth edition of the contract (introduced in 2017).
 The contract also allows for retention to be withheld only on the labour-element of any price or only to be applied on the final few payments made.
 The NEC system also has an option to allow the use of project bank accounts in lieu of retention.